luke-feng/advancedTM_Red/readme.md

 #### 8 For all other entities not in wikipedia file, integrate them to wikipedia articles file.
 python integrate_wikidata_wikipedia.py

-part 4: train entity embedding
+part 4: Train entity embedding
 ===

 In this part, we almost followed (https://github.com/dalab/deep-ed ), but we have changed some parts of the code, and adapted it to en wiki data.